DomenicBeall/Firehouse-API/README.md

 # Firehouse API
-- Rest API Backend for the firehouse Project.
+- Rest API Backend for the Firehouse Project.

 # Getting started
 - To get started clone the repository and run the following commands